rh-mobb/documentation/content/docs/rosa/prereq-list/index.md

 - Verify route tables by running `aws ec2 describe-route-tables --filters "Name=vpc-id,Values=<vpc-id>"`
     - Ensure that the cluster can egress either via NAT gateway in public subnet or via transit gateway.
     - And ensure whatever UDR you would like to follow is set up.
+- You can also configure a cluster-wide proxy during or after install.
     - Select `Configure a cluster-wide proxy` in the `Network configuration` page to enable an HTTP or HTTPS proxy to deny direct access to the internet from your cluster.
 Please refer [here](https://access.redhat.com/documentation/en-us/red_hat_openshift_service_on_aws/4/html/networking/configuring-a-cluster-wide-proxy) for more details.

 Note that you can also install a nonPrivateLink ROSA cluster in a pre-existing VPC.